ShadyElyaski/SEGalleryViewController/README.markdown

 ## What is SEGalleryViewController?

 A very easy to use component which can be used in any of your iOS applications to create a photo gallery that is similar to Photo.app native photos app on the iPhone.

-It has more features including:
+**It has more features including:**
-    1- Loads photos from URL/Device.
+    1. Loads photos from URL/Device.
-    2- Supports image caching.
+    2. Supports image caching.
-    3- Have sharing options on social networks (Twitter, Facebook, Email) [via ShareKit] 4- User may save images into his own device gallery.
+    3. Have sharing options on social networks (Twitter, Facebook, Email) [via ShareKit]
+    4. User may save images into his own device gallery.

 ## How to use the gallery in your iOS applications